stines-git/git-natp/README.markdown

 ###  `git natp create`

-Run this command in an empty initialised git repository.
+Run this command in an empty directory.
+If you accidentally run this command in an non-empty or an existing git repository, then this command will gracefully fail before any damage is done.

-**Caution: Don't run `git natp create` in an existing repository or it could mess up your repository.**

 ### `git natp compare`